greatsandyeagle/sdart.github.io/index.md

 - If you are satisfied with it, start to pay.
 Otherwise, just let me know how you want me to improve it.
 - **Pay through PayPal:**
 <a href="https://www.paypal.com/paypalme/sdart4u" target="_blank"> <img src="/assets/icons/pay.png" alt="pay" width="50" height="57"/></a>
-- After the payment is received, I will send you the full image in the format you choose (default: PNG).
+- Once the payment is received, I will send you the full image in the format you choose (default: PNG).

 The default setting is: black line + white background.
 You are free to choose line color, background color, file formats, etc. Just let me know!